pangeacyber/pangea-flutter/packages/pangea_sdk/README.md

 ## Flutter Config

 ### MacOS

-- To build and test for MacOS the XCode project must have outbound connections enabled via: To be able to make HTTP requests, you need to configure the macOS App Sandbox by enabling the Outgoing Connections (Client) option in your MacOS XCode Project, under Runner > Signing & Capabilities.
+To build and test for MacOS the Xcode project must allow outbound connections by enabling the Outgoing Connections (Client) option in your MacOS XCode Project, under Runner > Signing & Capabilities.